virtual-kubelet/systemk/README.md

 EmptyDir/configMap/hostPath and Secret are implemented, all, except hostPath, are backed by a bind-mount.
 The entire filesystem is made available, but read-only, paths declared as volumeMounts are read-only or read-write depending on settings.
+When configMaps and Secrets are updated the new contents are updated on disk.

 Getting logs also works, but the UI for it could be better; this mostly due to TLS certificates not being generated.